Patrick Zoundi

 Patrick Zoundi (born 19 July 1982) is a Burkinabé former professional footballer who played as a forward or midfielder.

 Club career

 Zoundi began his career in the youth academy of Planète Champion.
 In the summer of 2000, he moved to Europe, joining the Belgian club KSC Lokeren.
 After five years in Belgium, he signed a contract with Ethnikos Asteras in Greece.
 After only one season with Ethnikos he signed for Asteras Tripolis, playing two seasons while playing 41 league matches and scoring seven goals.

-In July 2008, he signed with Panserraikos in the Greek Super League, before he signed a two-year contract with Fortuna Düsseldorf following a successful trial.
+In July 2008, he signed with Panserraikos in the Super League Greece, before he signed a two-year contract with Fortuna Düsseldorf following a successful trial.
 He played as striker for Düsseldorf, but could also play in the right midfield or as a right winger.

 He then played for Union Berlin before he moved to MSV Duisburg in 2013.
 He joined 1.
 FC Saarbrücken a year later.